 Nortada Liveaboard, Galapagos

 The Nortada is available for individual bookings and full charter.
-Call us or reserve online today to start your amazing Galapagos dive adventure.
+Call us or reserve online today to start your amazing Galapagos adventure.

 Choose your departure date

-Required Extras: Chamber Fees (35 USD), National Park Fees, Visas and Fees.
+Required Extras: National Park Fees (100-200 USD), Visas and Fees (20 USD).

 Book now, pay later: You can easily place your booking online.
 We will then hold the spaces for you and you can confirm with a payment later.